Tomas-Kaiser/articles/articles/three-ways-to-create-object-js.md

 2. The keyword `this` points to the new empty object.
 The `this` will set the properties such brand, color etc. to the new javascript object.
 3. The `new` operator returns the new car object from the `function Car`.
 We could put `return this` statement into the Car function but this is done under the hood as well.
 So we do not have to explicitly mention it there.

 You might have a question what approach is better.
-Developers who knows Java or any other OOP language, there are more fimiliar with the Constructor Function, but if you are not one of them, then you might want to use Factory Function.
+Developers who knows Java or any other OOP language, there are more familiar with the Constructor Function, but if you are not one of them, then you might want to use Factory Function.
 It is more or less personal choice but stick with one approach in your entire app.

 Happy coding!